alexishamrak/capstone-desktop/README.md

 ## How to run the desktop application

-This app has been converted into an app package that is not included in the repository.
 To use this repository, you will need to:
 * Install Flutter and Dart on your desired operating system
 * Clone this repository,
 ```